quicwg/multipath/draft-ietf-quic-multipath.md

 event.
 The PATH_ABANDON frame therefore recommends to the receiver that no packets should be sent on that path anymore.
-In addition, the RETIRE_CONNECTION_ID frame is used indicate to the receiving peer that the sender does not intend to send any packets assiciated to the Connection ID used on that path anymore.
+In addition, the RETIRE_CONNECTION_ID frame is used indicate to the receiving peer that the sender will not send any packets associated to the Connection ID used on that path anymore.
 The receiver of an PATH_ABANDON frame MAY also send an PATH_ABANDON frame to indicate its own unwillingness to receive